alibaba/pipcook/README.md

 # pipcook

 With the mission of enabling front-end engineers to utilize the power of machine learning without any prerequisites and the vision to lead front-end technical field to the intelligentization, pipcook has become the one-step front-end algorithm platform from processing data to deploying models.
 Pipcook is focused on the front-end area and developed from the front-end developers' view.
 With the principle of being friendly for web developers, pipcook will push the whole area forward with the engine of machine learning.
+We are named 'pipcook' since our platform is based on pip (pipeline) and we also want to include the python ecosystem (python PyPI)

 ## Quick Start